 MSE=1ENL-0.5*ln2(2)

 closely tracks observable values.
-The argument is presented in a much more detailed manner in Section 5.3.2.1.
+The above clarification is now presented in a much more detailed manner on page …. in Section 5.3.2.1.

 Comment:

 Fig 5.12: shows the MSE and speckle suppression power of your f-MLE filters for homogeneous area.
 How does it compare with the other state-of-the-art speckle filters?